Here's Some Things to Know About Jack Smith Before His Testimony Today

 Greene’s break with the president has ignited debate in Republican and conservative circles, with many speculating that it reveals an ever-widening rift in the right.

 Many in the MAGA world have criticized Greene for pushing back against the president on issues like foreign policy and the Epstein files.
-But it appears she still enjoys a level of support from Republicans in her state, according to a New York Times report.
+But it appears she still enjoys some support from Republicans in her state, according to a New York Times report.

 As blindsided voters grappled Saturday with what might have driven Ms. Greene’s decision, many of them were confident that it was not a lack of support from her district.